 Among the fascinating achievements of Marshall H. Ensor, [1899-1970] to whom this site is dedicated, is his lifelong interest in teaching others.
 His own education centered on knowledge of tools and their use in creating useful or necessary items of life.
-His father, passed on to him an introduction of construction tools and methods while making improvements to the family farm house and making new out buildings as soon as Marshall showed an interest.
+His father introduced him to construction tools and methods, and the two of them improved and added to the family farmhouse and built other structures on the farm.

-At about that time, Marshall became interested in the growing hobby of Wireless communications.
-He built Crystal receiving sets and soon added a sending set called a Spark Gap transmitter.
-He read the books about early wireless, becoming known as Radio.
-He studied the Morse Code used in radio and had contacts of nearly 20 miles with his 1916 wireless outfit.
+At about that time, Marshall became interested in the growing hobby of wireless communications.
+He built crystal receiving sets and soon added a sending set called a spark-gap transmitter.
+He read books about wireless, which was in the process of becoming known as “Radio.”
+He studied the Morse Code used for radio communication and had contacts of nearly 20 miles with his 1916 wireless transmitter and receiver.

-Marshall become an instructor of Industrial Arts at the Olathe, Kansas High School at age 18 upon his graduation.
-That job lasted 46 years until his retirement in 1965.
-His thousands of students benefited from the many courses that enabled them to find work just out of school that were hard to find without such training.
+Marshall become an instructor of Manual Arts at the Olathe High School at age 19, one year after his graduation.
+That job lasted, with several brief “sabbaticals” to earn bachelor’s and master’s degrees and to serve three years in the US Navy, until his retirement in 1965.
+His thousands of students benefited from the skills they gained that enabled them to quickly find work.

 Perhaps the most relevant accomplishment during a life filled with them, was to take place beginning in 1929.
 By that date Marshall Ensor had trained himself well in the construction of radio transmitters of the latest designs.
 When he saw a request printed in the amateur radio magazine, QST, asking for experienced operators to use their own equipment to send teaching information on the Morse Code and technical information necessary to become licensed radio amateur operators.
-Along with a few others he replied that he would do just that beginning December of 1929 with60 nightly 1 hour lessons on a frequency just at the top of the popular broadcast segment of household radios.
-Every evening during the months of December and January His call letters, W9BSP, came on the air followed by articulate teaching of unseen students across America.
+Along with a few others he replied that he would do just that beginning December of 1929 with 60 nightly 1-hour lessons on a frequency just at the top of the popular broadcast segment of household radios.
+Every evening during the months of December and January his call letters, W9BSP, came on the air followed by well-organized teaching of unseen students across America.

-The Olathe, Kansas postal service soon found out that a certain address just near the south edge of the city had a noticeable increase in mail from all over, often addressed simply W9BSP Olathe, Kansas.
+The Olathe, Kansas, postal service soon found out that a certain address just near the south edge of the city had a noticeable increase in mail from all over, often addressed simply W9BSP Olathe, Kansas.
 Hundreds of listening students mailed their thanks to W9BSP for helping them learn the requirements for a Federal Radio License.
-The number of people taking his lessons in the 1930’s surpassed other operators efforts and went on yearly until the beginning of World War 2, when the U.S. Government discouraged all radio amateur work so that clear frequencies could be monitored for enemy use.
+The number of people taking his lessons in the 1930’s surpassed other operator’s efforts and went on yearly until the beginning of World War 2, when the U.S. Government prohibited amateur activity so that amateurs would not interfere with governmental and military transmission and reception.